prysmaticlabs/documentation/website/docs/install/install-with-script.md

 First, create a directory called `ExecutionLayer` on your SSD [footnote: can be anything].

-Next, select an execution client [footnote].
+Next, select an execution client [footnote - todo].

 <Tabs>
   <TabItem value="apple" label="Apple" default>